cheeeeeeeeeen/RoR2-ChensHelpers/docs/Chen-Helpers-GeneralHelpers-AssetsManager-BundleInfo-modPrefix.md

 ## AssetsManager.BundleInfo.modPrefix Field
 The mod prefix is defined to be the identifier to the bundle for accessing.
 It should always start with "@".
+Do not use this as this is already unused.
 ```csharp
 public string modPrefix;
 ```